DataFire/Integrations/integrations/generated/hetras_certification_booking/README.md

   * from `string`: Start date for the selected date filter.
 If you select arrival date as date filter the bookings returned will have at least
   * to `string`: End date for the selected date filter.
 If you select arrival date as date filter the bookings returned will have at least
   * dateFilter `string` (values: ArrivalDate, DepartureDate, StayDate, CreationDate, ModificationDate): Select a date field you want to filter bookings by.
 Only one filter at a time can be applied.
 The to and from dates
+  * exclude `string` (values: Customers): To be able to request reservations without personal data based on GDPR.
   * skip `integer`: Amount of items to skip.
   * top `integer`: Amount of items to select.
   * inlinecount `string` (values: None, AllPages): Return total number of items for a given filter criteria.